[Ticker] EU wants joint military force by 2025

 By EUobserver

 The EU wants to create a joint intervention force of some 5,000 soldiers by 2025 that can be deployed without unanimous consent for "rescue and evacuation missions or a stabilisation operation in a hostile environment", according to an internal EU document seen by Bloomberg.
-"Our strategic competitors should not question the EU's common resolve to respond to aggression and malicious activities against any of out weber states", the document added.
+"Our strategic competitors should not question the EU's common resolve to respond to aggression and malicious activities against any of our member states", the document added.